How to Create Content for Every Stage of the Buyer’s Journey

 5. Purchase Stage

 If you’ve done the work and got potential customers to this stage – good work!
-We are sure this took a lot of effort, but you’ve not quite hit a home run yet.
+We are sure this took a lot of effort, but you have not quite hit a home run yet.